When you talk about Indian desserts or look at a restaurant menu to try a dessert you are sure to find Gajar Ka Halwa also known as ‘Gajrela’ listed.

 Gajar ka Halwa is best served warm

-1.Choosing Carrots – The carrots you get in Indian are almost red in colour so the halwa comes out in bright orange.
+1.Choosing Carrots – The carrots you get in India are almost red in colour so the halwa comes out in bright orange.
 Tender fresh carrots make this carrot pudding delicious and fast to cook with a melt in the mouth texture.
 Old stale carrots tend to be fibrous and lend a different texture and taste to the dish.

 You can choose red, orange or even black carrots to make this recipe